Through November 7, 2021

 March 25–July 15, 2018

-Hirst’s Colour Space paintings, a new series that has never been shown in public before, developed from the artist’s iconic Spot Paintings.
-Where the Spot Paintings appear to have been painted mechanically, the Colour Space paintings are more organic in appearance and allow for evidence of the human hand.
-The exhibition will also include a number of the artist’s most celebrated sculptures installed throughout the eighteenth-century house and gardens.
+Damien Hirst’s Colour Space paintings, a new series never before shown in public, developed from his iconic Spot paintings.
+Where the Spot paintings appear to have been painted mechanically, the Colour Space paintings are more organic in appearance and allow for evidence of the human hand.
+The exhibition also includes a number of the artist’s most celebrated sculptures, installed throughout the eighteenth-century house and gardens.

-Installation view, Damien Hirst at Houghton Hall: Coour Space Paintings and Outdoor Sculptures, Houghton Hall, England, March 25–July 15, 2018.
+Installation view, Damien Hirst at Houghton Hall: Colour Space Paintings and Outdoor Sculptures, Houghton Hall, Norfolk, England, March 25–July 15, 2018.
 Artwork © Damien Hirst and Science Ltd. All rights reserved, DACS 2018.
 Photo: Pete Huggins

 No Place Like Home